museun/cargo-whatfeatures/README.md

 ## Usage
 ```
+USAGE:
-Usage: whatfeatures [OPTIONS]
+    whatfeatures [FLAGS] [OPTIONS] <crate>

-Positional arguments:
-  name                  The name of the crate to retrieve information for

-Optional arguments:
-  -h, --help            Displays this help message
+FLAGS:
     -d, --deps           Display dependencies for this crate
-  -v, --version SEMVER  A specific version to lookup. e.g. 0.7.1
-  -f, --features bool   Display the features for the crate (default: true)
-  -s, --short           Only list the name and version, rather than extended info
+    -h, --help           Prints help information
+    -j, --json           Use JSON as the output format.
+Defaults to a textual format
     -l, --list           List all versions for the crate
+    -n, --no-features    Disable listing the features for the crate
+    -s, --short          Display only the name and version, such as foo/0.1.2
     -y, --show-yanked    Shows any yanked versions.
 Defaults to hiding them

+OPTIONS:
-  -c, --color bool      Attempts to use colors when printing as text (default: true)
+    -c, --color <bool>        Attempts to use colors when printing as text [default: true]
-  -j, --json            Use JSON as the output format.
-Defaults to a textual format
+    -v, --version <semver>    A specific version to lookup. e.g. 0.7.1

+ARGS:
+    <crate>    The name of the crate to retrieve information for
 ```

 This allows you to lookup a **specific** crate, at a **specific** version and get its **default** and **optional** features.
 It also allows listing the deps for the specified crate.